-North Central Regional Library Research & Homework Center offers free tutoring help for students along with access to thousands of magazines and newspapers.
-These information sources are available to all patrons of the North Central Regional Library.
+NCW Libraries & Homework Center offers free tutoring help for students along with access to thousands of magazines and newspapers.
+These information sources are available to all patrons of the NCW Libraries.
 A library card number and password are required to access many of these materials.

 SAS Curriculum Pathways

 SAS Curriculum Pathways is an interactive, standards-based resource for grades 6-12 in English language arts, science, social studies, mathematics, and Spanish.
 Free to students and educators.

 Social Studies for Kids is a resource for students, teachers, and anyone else who wants to learn about Social Studies.
 This site covers history, geography, economics, cultures, current events, holidays, religions, languages, archaeology, and much more!

 The Curfew is an adventure web-game created by Littleloud, published by Channel 4 and written by acclaimed comic book author, Kieron Gillen.
 Set in 2027 in the heart of an authoritarian security state, The Curfew could be described as a miniature Canterbury Tales set in a not-so-distant future, where citizens must abide by government security measures and 'sub citizens' are placed under curfew at night.
 The player must navigate this complex political world and engage with the characters they meet along the way to work out who they should trust in order to gain freedom.

 WatchKnowLearn.org provides free educational videos for all content areas aligned to the Common Core where applicable.
 The site includes videos for teachers as well.